Teaching is hard work.

 This is even more clear when we look at how we are connecting and presenting information across content areas.
 We need to be leveraging our technology resources to present our information with as much artistry as we are asking our students to develop and craft their ideas.
 With that in mind, here are my top 5 tech tools for integrated lessons, which help to move your message forward and connect across subjects.
 Each of these tools are free and can be used by teachers and students alike.

-Projeqt.
 This is a new find and I’m really enjoying its possibilities in developing an authentic, integrated lesson.
-You can upload whole powerpoint or pdf presentations to create a “slide deck” which can be scrolled through in a variety of combinations.
-A beautiful, central image can be used for the background of the deck and each slide can include hyperlinks and pop-up information to extend the image or slide to include layers of understanding.
+You can upload whole powerpoint or pdf presentations to create a “slide deck”, or you can scroll through a variety of combinations.
+You can use a beautiful, central image for the background of the deck and each slide can include hyperlinks and pop-up information to extend the image or slide to include layers of understanding.
 I’m also thrilled that this allows you to include a live social media functionality within the platform, so students and teachers can engage in real-time with the presentation.
 This has powerful possibilities in integrating across subjects within and through grade levels with live conversations.

-Animoto.
-This free movie platform allows you or your students to quickly and effectively use motion technology to thread ideas into a composite piece of work.
-You can use live motion or images that can be animated and highlighted with self-selected text.
+This free movie platform allows students to effectively use motion technology to thread ideas into a piece of work.
+You can use live motion or images which you can animate and highlight with self-selected text.
 This is a great way to connect theater, music and visual art through Common Core reading and writing standards by writing, directing, and editing a script that can come to life on-screen.
 If you haven’t already done so, sign up for your free educator account today!

-PowToon.
 Another new platform, this provides that “cool” factor that your students love.
-This allows you to use animation to communicate a message that captivates and weaves an idea from inception into a call-to-action.
-As a teacher, you can create a flipped classroom model using this tool by providing a 5-minute lesson through the animation and then building a quick quiz through Socrative to check for understanding.
+This allows you to use animation to communicate a message captivating an idea from inception into a call-to-action.
+As a teacher, you can create a flipped classroom model using this tool.
+You may do this by providing a 5-minute lesson through the animation.
+Then, building a quick quiz through Socrative to check for understanding.
 Students could work through a project-based learning experience using this tool as a launch pad for inquiry or as a summative piece that shares their conclusions.
 The possibilities are endless!

 There you have it – my top 5 tech tools for presenting integrated lessons.
 There are so many fantastic options out there that I hope we all begin to embrace, if for no other reason than to make relevant connections to how students are already using technology.
 As always, integration isn’t new – it’s just a matter of opening our eyes to where it is living in any given context.